Paddy Cosgrave: Court cases

 In 2020, Maitiú Ó Tuathail took legal proceedings against Cosgrave regarding comments Cosgrave made on his Twitter profile.
 The case was settled outside of court.

 In November 2021, an Irish High Court case was filed while the Web Summit conference was underway in Portugal.
 Web Summit co-founder David Kelly, who owned 12% of Web Summit shares, accused Paddy Cosgrave of oppressing him and attempting to blackmail him to act against Daire Hickey, a former Web Summit director who held 7% of Web Summit shares.
 In a separate action, Daire Hickey accused Cosgrave of hacking a rival Irish events company.
 Hickey accused Cosgrave of regularly demeaning and chastising staff members.
 Cosgrave was suing Kelly for alleged breaches of his fiduciary duties as a director of Web Summit.
 In March 2025, the legal disputes between Cosgrave, Kelly and Hickey were settled, with Cosgrave acquiring Kelly's 12% and Hickey's 7% shareholdings in Manders Terrace, the company behind Web Summit.
 The settlement terms, including the share purchase price, were not publicly disclosed.

 In February 2022, Cosgrave was sued by John McGuirk for defamation for Tweets posted in December 2021.

 In April 2022, Cosgrave was sued by a former Web Summit PR executive, Mark O’Toole, in the Irish High Court.
 O’Toole's action related to comments made by Cosgrave in a number of tweets, which O’Toole alleges to be untrue, malicious and defamatory.

 In November 2022, Cosgrave was sued for defamation by businessman Robert Quirke over a tweet sent in March 2021.
 Quirke, who is the CEO of Roqu Media International, claimed that the tweet was clearly calculated to damage his reputation.
 The tweet referred to a deal involving Quirke and Roqu and the HSE National Ambulance Service for the provision of ventilators during the COVID-19 pandemic.
 Cosgrave alleged that Quirke had spent "taxpayer cash on super cars" and then "fled" the country.
 The defamation case was dismissed in January 2025 because the High Court had been unable to contact Quirke for over a year.
 Quirke was made liable for Cosgrave's costs of around €60,000.

 Personal life

 Cosgrave married model-turned-designer Faye Dinsmore in 2016 and has three sons.
-In 2022 Cosgrave purchased a Georgian manor and lands in Rossnowlagh, Co Donegal for €1.8M.
+In 2022 Cosgrave purchased a Georgian manor and lands in Rossnowlagh, County Donegal for €1.8M.